ShawnSun1031/ntu-cvpdl/hw3/README.md

 pip install uv
 ```
 **Notice that due to the transformer package contradiction of `blip` and `gligen`**
-We have two venv respectively, thus you need to sync two folder to build two venv
+We have **two venvs** respectively, thus you need to sync two folder to build two venv
 ```sh=
 uv sync
 ```